cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 If you don't have an OKD cluster, you can build one by following the instructions in this post: [Back To Where It All Started - Let’s Build an OpenShift Home Lab](/blog%20post/2023/03/06/Back-To-Where-It-All-Started.html)

 The first thing that we need to do, is create a `CatalogSource` for the DevWorkspace Operator.
 Eclipse Che and OpenShift Dev Spaces are dependent on this operator.
-If you are on a subscribed OpenShift cluster, then the DevWorkspace Operator is already available, and you can installed the Red Hat supported build of Eclipse Che called OpenShift Dev Spaces.  __Note:__ If you don't have access to an OKD cluster, or want to use OpenShift Local with OpenShift Dev Spaces, then skip this next section and follow the instructions here instead: [Install OpenShift Local and OpenShift Dev Spaces](/dev-spaces/install-crc/)  Then, come back here for the demo section.
+If you are on a subscribed OpenShift cluster or using OpenShift Local, then the DevWorkspace Operator is already available, and you can install the Red Hat supported build of Eclipse Che called OpenShift Dev Spaces.  __Note:__ If you don't have access to an OKD cluster, or want to use OpenShift Local with OpenShift Dev Spaces, then skip this next section and follow the instructions here instead: [Install OpenShift Local and OpenShift Dev Spaces](/dev-spaces/install-crc/)  Then, come back here for the demo section.

 But, like I said, this post is going to focus on upstream Eclipse Che.
 This blog is all about upstream after all...